COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Aug" >}}

+* Our paper "Neural Architecture Search for Portrait Parsing" is accepted to IEEE Trans.
+Neural Networks and Learning Systems.
+Congratulations to our fantastic collaborators! <i class='fa fa-calendar' style='font-size:19px'></i> Aug 11

 * We have four papers accepted by [IEEE SMC 2021](http://ieeesmc2021.org/).
 Congratulations to Renzhi, Phoenix and Jiangjiao! <i class='fa fa-calendar' style='font-size:19px'></i> Aug 4

 * One proposal get funded by Hong Kong GRF.
 Congratulations to KC and looking forward to working with you soon. <i class='fa fa-calendar' style='font-size:19px'></i> Aug 1